-Since version 3.2, an I/O server has been added which provides more flexibility in the choice of the fields to be output as well as how the writing work is distributed over the processors in massively parallel computing.
-It is presented in next section.
+Since version 3.2, when defining key\iomput, an I/O server has been added which provides more flexibility in the choice of the fields to be written as well as how the writing work is distributed over the processors in massively parallel computing.
+The complete description of the use of this I/O server is presented in the next section.